 EXTENDED DAY CAMPERS

-- Sunday, July 16th: Check-in runs from 4:00pm to 4:30pm at Buxton Hall.
+- Sunday, July 14th: Check-in between 4:00-4:30pm at Buxton Hall.
 Camp will begin with an orientation at 4:45pm, followed by dinner and our first field session.
-Check-out is 8:45pm on day one at Buxton Hall.
+First Day pick up is 9:00pm at Buxton Hall.

 Campers have the opportunity to pre-order an Xcelerate Nike t-shirt in the camp registration process through May 1st.
 You will receive items purchased on the first day at camp check-in.

 - Xcelerate Nike T-Shirt - Price: $25

 - T-Shirt Sizes Available in Adult Small, Medium, Large and X-Large